animuslabs/boid-rewards-distribution-contract/README.md

 ### Step 4: Distribute Rewards
 - For each top player, calculate the reward based on their tier's percentage.
+- Adjust rewards to match token precision.
-- Transfer the reward directly to the player or to a destination contract, depending on the configuration.
+- Transfer rewards either directly to players or through a destination contract.
 - Generate a memo for the transfer using a predefined template.

 ### Step 5: Update Game Records